datahub-project/datahub/docs/how/updating-datahub.md

 - #11619 - schema field/column paths can no longer be duplicated within the schema
 - #11570 - The `DatahubClientConfig`'s server field no longer defaults to `http://localhost:8080`.
 Be sure to explicitly set this.
 - #11570 - If a `datahub_api` is explicitly passed to a stateful ingestion config provider, it will be used.
 We previously ignored it if the pipeline context also had a graph object.
 - #11518 - DataHub Garbage Collection: Various entities that are soft-deleted (after 10d) or are timeseries *entities* (dataprocess, execution requests) will be removed automatically using logic in the `datahub-gc` ingestion source.
+- #12067 - Default behavior of DataJobPatchBuilder in Python sdk has been changed to NOT fill out `created` and `lastModified` auditstamps by default for input and output dataset edges.
+This should not have any user-observable impact (time-based lineage viz will still continue working based on observed time), but could break assumptions previously being made by clients.

 ### Potential Downtime